JeffersonLab/clara-docs/docs/clas/farm-deployment.md

 title: Farm deployment
 ---

-CLARA CLI default values were set to values that will work properly for majority of JLAB farm deployments.
+Clara CLI default values were set to values that will work properly for majority of JLAB farm deployments.